docdann/assetkit/README.md

 assetkit new my_assets
 ```

-With additional asset files or folders injected at creation time:
+Add asset files or folders at creation time:

 ```bash
 assetkit new my_assets --add /path/to/data.csv /path/to/config/